checkly/docs.checklyhq.com/site/content/docs/terraform-provider/checks-groups.md

 ## Checks

-[Browser checks](/docs/browser-checks) and [API checks](/docs/api-checks) share many arguments, configuration-wise, but also have their own unique ones.
+[Browser checks](/docs/browser-checks), [API checks](/docs/api-checks) and [Heartbeat checks](/docs/heartbeat-checks) share many arguments, configuration-wise, but also have their own unique ones.
 The type of your check is controlled using the `type` argument.

 ### Browser checks